-- 134. All TEOs that charge student services fees to domestic students who are funded through this funding mechanism must comply with the requirements set out paragraphs 136 to 143. - 135.
-The objective of the requirements on TEOs that charge student services fees is to ensure: - a. accountability to students in the use of fees for student services; - b. involvement of students in decisions about the charging and use of fees for student services; and - c. fair arrangements for students in different tertiary education settings (for example, work-based students or students in fees-free foundation education programmes).
+- 127. All TEOs that charge student services fees to domestic students who are funded through this funding mechanism must comply with the requirements set out paragraphs 129 to 136. - 128.
+The objective of the requirements on TEOs that charge student services fees is to ensure: - a. accountability to learners in the use of fees for student services; - b. involvement of learners in decisions about the charging and use of fees for student services; and - fair arrangements for learners in different tertiary education settings (for example, work-based learners or learners in fees-free foundation education programmes).